wchill/revanced-patches/README.md

 3. Change your ReVanced Manager settings to point to my patches as shown [here](https://github.com/user-attachments/assets/0094627f-fb5e-45fd-97f3-6ee24d21027e)

-4. Create an installed app [here](https://www.reddit.com/prefs/apps/).
+4. Create an installed app [here](https://www.reddit.com/prefs/apps/) (note: this is no longer possible).
 For redirect uri, set it to `http://127.0.0.1:8080`.
 You can leave about url blank.

 5. Open the Boost APK in ReVanced Manager and make sure the Spoof client patch is enabled.
 For OAuth client ID, copy the random looking text from https://www.reddit.com/prefs/apps (below "Installed app").
 Leave Redirect URI alone.
 For User agent, set it to something like `android:com.yourusername.reddit:v1.0 (by /u/yourusername)` (replace with your username).